andrinr/fluids-parallelisation/README.md

 # README #
 This repository contains materials for the course High Performance Computing (ESC401).
+Hello